-$$h(t, R{it}, E{it}, X{it}) = \frac{1}{1 + \exp(-y(t, R{it}, E{it}, X{it}, \mu{it}))},$$ where h is the hazard at a given spell length t. y is a linear function of t, the duration in spell, R the time remaining until UI exhaustion, E the initial entitlement at the beginning of the spell, and X other explanatory variables.
+$$h(t, R{it}, E{it}, X{it}) = \frac{1}{1 + \exp(-y(t, R{it}, E{it}, X{it}, \mu{it}))},$$ where h is the hazard at a given spell length t. y is a linear function of t, the duration in spell; R is the time remaining until UI exhaustion; E is the initial entitlement at the beginning of the spell; and X is some background variables.
 X includes marital status, education, ethnicity, age and age squared.
-All variables except age are modelled using dummies.
-Using dummies variables impose fewer restrictions on the parametric form of the model.
+All variables except age are modelled with dummies.
+Using dummy variables imposes fewer restrictions on the parametric form of the model.
 The duration dummy variables go from 1 month to 72 months (span of our sample: 1998-2003, by 3 months intervals-17 dummies).
-R, the remaining periods until UI is exhausted.

-Furthermore $\mu$ represents the unobserved characteristics of the individual, which we assume are independent of X and follow a discrete distribution with two points of support.
+Furthermore, $\mu$ represents the individual's unobserved characteristics, which we assume are independent of X and follow a discrete distribution with two points of support.
 We allow for correlation between the two points of support by assuming that the unobserved heterogeneity components follow a discrete distribution with two points of support (i.e. two mass points).
-The identification of mass points and their associated probability is based on the assumption that each individual's unobserved part of the hazard model is constant both within and between spells (see Ham and Rea, 1987 for a similar approach).
+The identification of mass points and their associated probability follows the assumption that each individual's unobserved part of the hazard model is constant both within and between spells (see Ham and Rea, 1987, for a similar approach).